 Discount Rate.
 The discount rate used to measure the total pension liability was 7.00 percent.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate of 7.25 percent and that employer contributions will be made at the rate set in the Board's Funding Policy (currently 49.08 percent).
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate of 7.25 percent and that employer contributions will continue to be made at 49.08 percent for FYE 2025 and beyond.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the Total Pension Liability.

 Plan Description.
 MHSPRS is a single-employer defined benefit plan, administered by the Public Employees' Retirement System, that provides retirement benefits to sworn officers of the Mississippi Highway Safety Patrol.
 Membership in MHSPRS is a condition of employment granted upon hiring for all officers of the Mississippi Highway Safety Patrol who have completed a course of instruction in an authorized highway patrol training school on general law enforcement and who serve as sworn officers of the highway patrol in the enforcement of the laws of the State of Mississippi.
 Members and employers are statutorily required to contribute certain percentages of salaries and wages as specified by the Administrative Board of MHSPRS.
 Current rates are 49.08 percent for employer contributions and 7.25 percent for member contributions.
-MHSPRS employers contributed \$17.6 million based on payroll and \$3.2 from additional fees.
-Members contributed \$2.6 million for fiscal year 2023 (reporting year 2024).
+MHSPRS employers contributed \$17.8 million based on payroll and \$3.3 million from additional fees.
+Members contributed \$2.6 million for fiscal year 2024 (reporting year 2025).